To view the results of our most recent December sale please click here.

 Sotheby’s has dominated the Victorian market in recent years, achieving the two highest prices at auction for Sir Lawrence Alma-Tadema’s The Finding of Moses, which sold for almost $36 million, more than ten times its pre-sale estimate, and Alma-Tadema’s Antony and Cleopatra, which sold for just over $29 million.
 In addition, record breaking prices have been achieved for Dante Gabriel Rossetti’s chalk drawing Proserpine (£3,274,500) and watercolour Venus Verticordia (£2,882,500).
 We are also proud to hold record breaking results for British Impressionist artists Philip Wilson Steer, Dame Laura Knight, Sir Alfred Munnings and Sir George Clausen.

-Sotheby’s sales continue to reflect the strong interest in works by British artists, with established collectors competing with new buyers and bidders from all four corners of the globe.
-Our sale on 12 July this year included many rediscoveries and the excitement this generated created strong bidding, resulting in many of the lots selling for above their high estimates.
-John William Waterhouse’ beautiful The Siren sold for £3,835,800 (estimate £1,000,000-1,500,000) whilst Simeon Solomon’s magnificent and important oil painting Habet!
-In the Coliseum sold for £370,000 (estimate £300,000-500,000) equaling the auction record for the artist, whose watercolour Bacchus also made a high price at £237,500 (estimate £60,000-80,000) and In the Summer Twilight made £137,500 (estimate £30,000-50,000).
+Sotheby’s sales continue to reflect the strong interest in works by British artists, with established collectors competing with new buyers and bidders from around the globe.
+Our sales in July and December last year included many rediscoveries and the excitement this generated created strong bidding, resulting in many of the lots selling for above their high estimates.
+John William Waterhouse’ beautiful The Siren sold in the summer sale for £3,835,800 (estimate £1,000,000-1,500,000) whilst Simeon Solomon’s magnificent and important oil painting Habet!
+In the Coliseum sold for £370,000 (estimate £300,000-500,000) equalling the auction record for the artist, whose watercolour Bacchus also made a high price at £237,500 (estimate £60,000-80,000) and In the Summer Twilight made £137,500 (estimate £30,000-50,000).
 Dame Laura Knight’s famous painting The Ballet Girl and the Dressmaker was offered at auction for the first time, having been painted in 1930 and remaining in the same collection ever since – it sold for £322,000 (estimate £100,000-150,000).
-Another important painting by Knight, entitled Motley and depicting another ballet scene, will be offered from the same collection in our forthcoming sale in December this year.
+In December another important painting by Knight, entitled Motley and depicting another ballet scene, was offered from the same collection and sold for £200,000, double the pre-sale estimate of £100,000-150,000.
+The cache of a picture being fresh to the auction market was further demonstrated in December when John William Godward’s At the Fountain was sold for the first time in over seventy years, for £370,000 (estimate £300,000-500,000) whilst Edward Burne-Jones’ watercolour The Three Marys, which had never been offered at auction before, achieved £262,000 (estimate £150,000-200,000).
+Another great success of the December sale was View of Waterloo Bridge, Embracing St. Pauls, Somerset House and Temple which sold for £256,000 (estimate £80,000-120,000) and Harold Harvey’s Books, Portrait of Laura Knight attracted competitive bidding and sold for £87,500 almost nine times the pre-sale estimate (£10,000-15,000).
+The success of the sales in 2018 continue the buoyancy of the Victorian, Pre-Raphaelite and British Impressionist art market and we look forward to continuing this upturn through 2019.

 Sotheby’s Victorian, Pre-Raphaelite & British Impressionist Art are held twice a year in London in July and December.